Memories and Breakfast

 The kitchen level has four preparation areas, beautiful round tables.

-And a high, clear tone fills the air, and spins endlessly in my throat.
+I run my hands over one, and a high, clear tone fills the air, and spins endlessly in my throat.

 This table and two of the others look and feel like cool, dark granite.